ait-aecid/kyoushi-environment/README.md

 Build 'openstack.builder' finished after 24 minutes 39 seconds.
 ```

 Note that some errors stating `No space left on device` may appear during image generation.
-These errors do not appear to cause any problems for successfully generating working images; so just wait until the process stops on its own.
+These errors do not indicate any problems for successfully generating working images; so just wait until the process stops on its own.
 Now you also need to repeat these commands for creating the share image:

 ```bash
 user@ubuntu:~/kyoushi/env/provisioning/packer/employee_image$ cd ../share_image/playbook/